 After gathering debug information kill adi again (use

 Dump Identity Mappings

-Firepower Management Center saves identity mappings to its Mysql database.
+Firepower Management Center saves identity mappings to its mysql database.
 This information is then sent to the sensor using sftunnel.
-A file containing the current mappings is transferred to the sensor and processed by SFDataCorrelator which will write the current identity mappings to the local mysql database on the sensor.
+A file containing the current mappings is transferred to the sensor and processed by SFDataCorrelator which will write the current user:ip mappings to the local mysql database instance.

 If everything is working corretly you should find the user to ip mapping in three different locations

 - Mysql database on FMC